dlu-ch/dlb/doc/usage.rst

    $ tilix -e cat dlb.fifo && dlb 3>dlb.fifo  # show in new terminal emulator window

-If you mostly work with a terminal emulator that is (at least partially) compliant with ISO/IEC 6429, colored output might be useful which can easily be achieved with :class:`MessageColorator <dlb_contrib.iso6429.MessageColorator>` from :mod:`dlb_contrib.iso6429`.
+If you mostly work with a terminal emulator that is (at least partially) compliant with ISO/IEC 6429, colored output might be useful which can easily be achieved with :class:`!MessageColorator` from :mod:`dlb_contrib.iso6429`.

 PyCharm integration